Digital-Business-Council/Digital-Business-Council.github.io/pages/about-us/the-council.md

 permalink: /council
 ---

+# The Council

-> **"eInvoicing is 60-80% more efficient than traditional paper based processing.
-Buyers will be able to trade with a wider and more competitive supplier network while businesses will have the potential to electronically discover more trading partners who are digitally enabled."**
+> *"eInvoicing is 60-80% more efficient than traditional paper based processing.
+Buyers will be able to trade with a wider and more competitive supplier network while businesses will have the potential to electronically discover more trading partners who are digitally enabled."*

 **Peter Strong**, CEO Council of Small Business Australia and Chair Digital Business Counci